mvysny/vaadin-on-kotlin/vok-util-vaadin/README.md

 When you want to also use the SQL database with the recommended approach ([vok-db](../vok-db)):

-* Depend on the [vok-framework-v10-vokdb](../vok-framework-v10-vokdb) module
+* Depend on the [vok-framework-vokdb](../vok-framework-vokdb) module
 instead - it will include this module, the [vok-db](../vok-db) module which sports VoK-ORM, and will implement proper filters which work with SQL databases.

-VoK currently does not support usage of Vaadin 14 with JPA.
+VoK offers no direct support for JPA.

 When you want to also use the SQL database plus some other ORM library, or the JDBC directly:

 * Depend on this module and implement the proper `FilterFactory` implementation